fhh2626/BFEE2/README.md

 ```

 ## Usage
 Simply run BFEE2Gui.py in terminal or PowerShell.
-BFEE will be available in Conda in future.<br>
+One may need to use the absolute path on MS Windows.<br>

 ## Citations
 BFEE: [Fu et al. J. Chem.
 Inf.
 Model.
 2018, 58, 556–560](https://pubs.acs.org/doi/10.1021/acs.jcim.7b00695)<br>